Proposal to incorporate St. George passes

 It is truly unfortunate that only a portion of our community was able to participate in a decision that will ultimately affect everyone.

 The most important thing is, we are still neighbors who will continue to work and live among each other.
 This will continue to be a diverse and inclusive community where we will grow and prosper.
-I will continue to represent everyone is East Baton Rouge Parish as the Mayor-President.
+I will continue to represent everyone in East Baton Rouge Parish as the Mayor-President.
 Whether it be issues like drainage, or transportation or our economy, we will have the highest level of success the more we stay united."

 The director of Better Together issued the following statement to WBRZ Saturday night: